 2. Mild cognitive impairment

 The impairments experienced at this stage tend to be minor and are not yet sufficient to substantially affect day-to-day life, work or relationships.
-This this stage of dementia, individuals may experience more frequent memory lapses when it comes to recent information like conversations, prior appointments and/or recent events, but these are typically not markedly more pronounced than normal, age-related memory decline.
-At this stage, individuals may also have difficulties making sound decisions and planning, for example in judging the time required to complete a task.
+At this stage of dementia individuals may experience more frequent memory lapses when it comes to recent information like conversations, prior appointments and/or recent events, but these are typically not markedly more pronounced than normal, age-related memory decline.
+Individuals may also have difficulties making sound decisions and planning, for example, judging the time required to complete a task.

 3. Mild dementia

 At this stage, it becomes obvious that dementia is present to relatives and clinical professionals.
 Memory loss related to recent events becomes more pronounced, as does the difficulty in decision-making and problem solving.
-It can also become more difficult to organise and express thoughts, and this typically contributes to changed in personality, usually manifesting as withdrawal, especially in socially complex situations, and often in uncharacteristic irritability.
-This is the first point at which getting lost in familiar surroundings or misplacing belongings is likely to be a substantial consideration.
+It can also become more difficult to organise and express thoughts, and this typically contributes to a change in personality, usually manifesting as withdrawal, especially in socially complex situations, and often in uncharacteristic irritability.
+This is the first point where getting lost in familiar surroundings or misplacing belongings is likely to be a substantial consideration.